-In this section, we shall see how this can be proven.
-For this, let us follow Bolthausen Bolthausen (2009) and Bolthausen (2014) and consider the iteration using symmetric matrices.
+Let us follow Bolthausen Bolthausen (2009) and Bolthausen (2014) and consider the iteration using symmetric matrices.

-12.2.1 Symmetric AMP
+12.1.1 Symmetric AMP

 Consider the symmetric AMP iteration with the same prescriptions as in i.e. assumptions on the matrices, functions and inputs.